 The Battle: A Bloody Ascent

-However, the Americans were running low on ammunition.
+That said, the Americans were running low on ammunition.
 By the third assault, their fire had dwindled significantly.
 The British, though battered and depleted, finally managed to overwhelm the American defenses.
 A brutal, close-quarters fight ensued, with bayonets and clubbed muskets employed in the desperate struggle.

-Ultimately, the Americans were forced to retreat, abandoning Breed's Hill to the British.
+In the long run, the Americans were forced to retreat, abandoning Breed's Hill to the British.
 The British had achieved their objective: they had captured the high ground.
 But the cost was staggering.

 The Pyrrhic Victory: A Costly Triumph